September 10th, 2016

-The final half of the film involves a trip over to Alice's frog lab where Marston decides to add a slice of his artistic style, during a hypnotic walk into a room of mating amphibian sounds.
+The final half of the film involves a trip over to Alice’s frog lab where Marston decides to add very little of his artistic style, during a hypnotic walk into a room of mating amphibian sounds.
 When the film meanders into its ending, I felt as if there had to be something more, behind all the masks and the lies, I was more interested in what we were not being told.

 Overall, Complete Unknown allows two great actors to play around with their characters and flex their performance muscles.
 What it doesn’t do, is give the audience a full dose of drama.
 Like a carrot in front of a mule, it dangles without ever giving us a nibble.
 There needs to be more to a story than what we have here.
 Something this unknown, needs to be much more complete.